nuitrcs/quest_ood_qgis/README.md

-# Batch Connect - Quest App Template
+# Batch Connect - QGIS on Quest OnDemand

-A Batch Connect app designed for Quest OnDemand that launches XXXX.
+A Batch Connect app designed for Quest OnDemand that launches QGIS Desktop.